When applying for disability benefits will I have to see a Social Security doctor?

 When a Psychological Examination Is Required

 Sometimes people who are applying for benefits based on a physical condition ask, “Why am I being asked to see a psychiatrist?
 I’ve never been treated for an emotional problem.”
 Certainly, that situation can be confusing, but Social Security has a reason for asking you to attend a psychiatric evaluation.
-Here it is: If the information in your claim file doesn’t support the physical disability you claimed and your reported physical symptoms could be caused by a psychiatric illness, then Social Security wants to find out whether you qualify for benefits based on a mental illness.
+Here are a couple of them: If the information in your claim file doesn’t support the physical disability you claimed and you reported physical symptoms that could be caused by a psychiatric illness, then Social Security wants to find out whether you qualify for benefits based on a mental illness.
+This most especially will occur if your chart notes mention, even in passing, that you are depressed or anxious.
 For more information on how Social Security evaluates your disability application, please visit our article How Does the Social Security Administration Apply Social Security Disability Laws to Determine If I Am Disabled? and Who Decides If I Am Disabled?
 If Both My Doctor and the Social Security Disability Doctors Say I Am Unable to Work, Will I Be Approved?

 The Doctor, the Purpose, and the Cost for the Examination

-Just as an aside, the doctor to whom you are sent is not actually an employee of the Social Security Administration.
+Social Security arranges and pays for the consultative examination.
+The doctor to whom you are sent is not actually an employee of the Social Security Administration.
 Social Security asks a qualified doctor as close as possible to your home to perform the examination.
 Your own attending physician may even be asked to perform the consultative examination if he is qualified to do independent exams and is willing.
 A final note: the appointment has been set because you applying for disability and it is for evaluation only, not for treatment.

 How Social Security Decides Whether You Are Disabled